Christian Beck

 As someone who generally loves new approaches, I may have an inherent bias to like the design.
 But what I want to point out here is less about whether the new UI is successful and more about the importance of having a company that has the audacity to even produce this.

-Back in 2011, Microsoft released their Metro Design on Windows 8.
+Back in 2012, Microsoft released their Metro Design with Windows 8.
 Not long after, Google released Material Design in 2014.
-This was the first time I can remember any major software companies releasing design approaches that had a perspective and intent aside from Apple’s skeuomorphic explosion with the first iPhones (and subsequent criticism for their flat design that folowed that movement).
+This was the first time I can remember any major software companies releasing design approaches that had a perspective and intent aside from Apple's skeuomorphic explosion with the first iPhones—and the subsequent criticism for the flat design that followed.